tabKey

 Enterprise WebDriver / RPA

-Broad UI control across apps, but verbose and brittle for SPA scraping.
+Broad UI control across apps, but verbose and brittle for fast local tooling.

-- Use for: enterprise E2E & legacy stacks
+- Use for: enterprise E2E & regulated environments

 - Avoid for: lightweight, local demos